QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

    multiple subtrees with similar or identical nodes within them, such that the datastore contains repetitive data with limited variation.
-   If a client has to repeatedly configure the same nodes for each subtree, this can become complex, error-prone, and masks the intent of the client.
+   If a client has to repeatedly configure the same nodes for each subtree, this can become complex and error-prone.

-   This document proposes a solution to improve this, called "Configuration Templates", that results in a smaller running datastore even when the configuration in \<running\> is large.

-   A Configuration Template is a fragment of configuration that the device is instructed to replicate multiple times to generate copies of the configuration.
+   This document proposes a solution to improve this, called "Configuration Templates".
+A configuration template is a fragment of configuration that the server is instructed to replicate multiple times to generate copies of the configuration.
 This allows repetitive subtrees of configuration to be written only once, in the template.
 When needed, individual instantiations of a template can override the values of